GLOA 495

 • Work a minimum of 405 hours over a minimum of 10 weeks

-Please note that in order to earn academic credit, students must pay tuition for this course.
+Please note that to earn academic credit, students must pay tuition for this course.

 Completed an internship?